 In 1961, Elvis Presley performed what would be his last live concert for eight years, at a show in Hawaii.
-He instead concentrated on his movie career.
+Instead, he concentrated on his movie career.

 In 1967, The Who made its U.S. concert debut in New York as part of a rock extravaganza promoted by DJ Murray “The K” Kaufman.